Terror. Ecstasy. Fight. Denial. Flight. Failure. Forgiveness. Reconciliation. Hope. Love. Peace

 The scan had produced the goods.
 I felt vindicated for my stubborn refusal to concede the scan.
 A scan I had been promised.
 Reality.
 Truth is if I had not been promised it I would have not even been aware of it?
 Therefore not missed it if it had never came.
 Always keep your promises kids.

 The scan was a success but was also a kick in the bollocks.
-Confirming my cancer had spread.
+Confirming cancer spread.
 It became (suddenly) real again.
 I had a cancerous growth.
 Terror.
 One fight over.
 Another to come.
-The fight for focused and not systemic radiotherapy. the fight to extend my life.
+The fight for focused and not systemic radiotherapy.
+The fight to extend my life.
 I had a good case.
 Evidence.

 The Christie.
-A work colleague had his prostate cancer treatment via the Christie.
-He chose a non surgical route.
-Radiotherapy of the prostate bed with 66 Gy in 33 infractions.
-At the time he was working in Manchester, his daughter worked at the Christie.
-He had researched and he made a choice based upon convenience and reputation, of the Christie centre and a particular consultant, Dr Lauge.
+A work colleague had prostate cancer treatment via the Christie.
+A non surgical route.
+Radiotherapy, 66 Gy in 33 infractions.
+At the time he was working in Manchester, his daughter is a radiologist at the Christie.
+He made a choice based upon convenience and reputation, both of the Christie centre and a particular consultant, Dr Lauge.

 At the time we had these conversations his treatment had been successful.
-He was cancer free.
-He recommended Dr Lauge, radiotherapy treatment and the Christie Centre to me.
+He was (is) cancer free.
+He recommended Dr Lauge, at the Christie Centre to me.

-The latest addition to my cancer team, radiologist, Dr Eswar had made the original referral, to the Christie, for a PSMA scan.
-He had written to a colleague who turned out to be Dr Lauge, my work colleagues consultant.
+The latest addition to my cancer team, Dr Eswar made the original referral, for a PSMA-PET scan.
+He had written to another colleague who turned out to be Dr Lauge.
+All good.

 There were now two things now in play.
-A new line of ‘consultation’ had opened.
+A new line of ‘consultation’ had opened, a second opinion?
 Alongside my existing cancer team.
 I received a further appointment with Dr Eswar, I already had an appointment with Dr Lauge.
 I decided to accept both.
 I would explore the pros and cons of focused proton beam (SABR) radiotherapy compared with systemic prostrate bed radiotherapy on two fronts.

-The Christie was first.
-I consulted with a junior doctor via Dr Lauges clinic.
-I had delivered my scans, report and results to Broadgreen Royal Liverpool NHS trust and they had been uploaded onto the NHS database.
+The Christie appointment was first with an Australian junior doctor via Dr Lauges clinic.
+I had already pre-delivered my ‘Ozzy‘ scans, report and results to Broadgreen, Royal Liverpool NHS trust who uploaded all onto the NHS database.
 Any relevant clinician could now access them from anywhere in the world.
-The Christie consultant had examined the scans, along with Dr Lauge prior to my appointment.
+The Christie consultant had already examined the scans, along with Dr Lauge prior to my appointment.

 The consultant was Australian.
 She was very curious as to how and why I had ended up with Australian scans?
 Understandable.
 Her (their) recommendation was standard prostate radiotherapy.
 They would not be prepared to perform SABR.
 She explained the logic behind their decisions.
 I did not get to meet Dr Lauge.